 Abdul leads the school and teaches percussion, dance & chant.
 He got into music at a young age & studied in Ghana & abroad, then began work as a music instructor & traveled the world to perform music & dance.
 He is a project manager at the Youth Home in Tamale & chairman of the Dance Association of the Northern Region of Ghana.

-Descendant of a lineage of drummer chiefs from the North of Ghana, Alidu resides in the US since 2005 where he formed his own band, and tours with the Playing For Change Band.
-In 2009 Alidu brought the project of a music school in his hometown and since the school opened, he teaches there during several months every year.
+A descendant of a lineage of drummer chiefs from the North of Ghana, Alidu has resided in the U.S. since 2005 where he formed his own band, and toured with the Playing For Change Band.
+Alidu came to PFCF with the idea to build a music school in his hometown and has taught there several months per year since it opened in 2010.

 Benedict Ali Kolaan

 Benedict Ali Kolaan is a music teacher and ethnomusicologist specializing in African music.
 He teaches rudiments and theory of music--one of Bizung’s more formal course offerings--as well as traditional folk songs from around Ghana.
 B.A.
 Kolaan received an award for his voluntary service to help send blind children to school.

 Suali teaches percussion and dance at the school.
 His natural authority and experience with music allow him to teach different instruments to our students.
 Suali has been a music instructor for almost fifteen years and currently combines his work at the school with a position of music instructor at the Youth Home in Tamale.

 Abdul-Samed is a gonje musician—first learning this traditional horse-hair violin as a child from his grandfathers.
 He is a master in his field & regularly performs at traditional ceremonies and festivals around Ghana.
 Samed has released two albums in Northern Ghana which blend the sonorous gonje with Western Instrumentation.